 July 14 (Reuters) - The S&P 500 and Dow indexes edged higher in volatile trading on Tuesday as investors digested a mixed bag of quarterly earnings reports from U.S. lenders but technology stocks fell on worries over new business restrictions in California.

-Largest U.S. lender JPMorgan Chase & Co JPM.N was up 0.2% after it posted a smaller-than-expected 51% drop in second-quarter profit.
+JPMorgan Chase & Co JPM.N, the largest U.S. lender, was up 0.2% after it posted a smaller-than-expected 51% drop in second-quarter profit.

-However, Wells Fargo & Co WFC.N tumbled 5.7% after booking a quarterly loss for the first time since the 2008 financial crisis.
-Citigroup Inc C.N was also down 2.7% as it reported a steep fall in quarterly profit.
+Wells Fargo & Co WFC.N, however, fell 5.5% after booking a quarterly loss for the first time since the 2008 financial crisis.
+Citigroup Inc C.N was also down 2.5% as it reported a steep fall in quarterly profit.

-The S&P 500 banks index .SPXBK slipped 1.3% as the banks set aside a combined $28 billion to cover potential losses on loans to borrowers hurt by the coronavirus pandemic.
+The S&P 500 banks index .SPXBK slumped 1.6% as the three banks set aside a combined $28 billion to cover potential losses on loans to borrowers hurt by the coronavirus pandemic.